omolewadavids/RetinopathyChatBot/README.md

 ### The NLP was processed on the Google Colab while the Image classification was processed on my personal machine

 ### Resize All Images
 The images were of different sizes.
-I created Height and width columns for each images and resized the images
+I created Height and width columns for each images and resized the images to the average of

 ### Checking Blurness of Images